 There are a lot of questions surrounding pregnancy and COVID-19 vaccine safety.
 Here is some information for our patients:

-- If you are pregnant, breastfeeding or considering getting pregnant it is important to think about getting the COVID-19 vaccine!
-Many women who are pregnant or breastfeeding are choosing to get the COVID-19 vaccine to protect themselves and their families.
+- If you are pregnant, breastfeeding or considering getting pregnant, it is important to think about getting the COVID-19 vaccine!
+Many people who are pregnant or breastfeeding are choosing to get the COVID-19 vaccine to protect themselves and their families.

 - People who are pregnant and get COVID-19 infection have a higher chance of severe illness and complications than a person who is not pregnant.
-For this reason, medical providers and public health agencies like the CDC and Vermont Department of Health feel it is important for all pregnant women to be offered the COVID-19 vaccine.
-You should talk with your CHCB medical provider about getting vaccinated and if this decision is right for you.
+For this reason, medical providers and public health agencies like the CDC and Vermont Department of Health feel it is important for all pregnant people to be offered the COVID-19 vaccine.
+You should talk with your CHC medical provider about getting vaccinated and whether this decision is right for you.

 If you would like more information please talk with your CHC medical/OB provider.